2023 Solar Incentives Guide for Merrillville, IN - Tax Credits & Rebates

 Can I use a combination of multiple types of renewable energy to power my home?

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-You should discuss your proposed plan with your local Merrillville solar installation expert, to make sure you know what you'll need and what types of incentives you may or may not qualify for.
+Yes, you can use multiple types of renewable energy to power your home, such as a combination of wind and solar.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Make sure that you discuss your proposed plan with your local Merrillville solar panel installer, to make sure you know what you'll need and what types of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.